 k

-(integer vector or single value)
+(integer or character)

 lag

-(integer vector or single value)
+(integer or character)

 na_pad